thomasWeise/aitoa/book/metaheuristics/evolutionaryAlgorithm/README.md

 It is quite common in optimization that different problem instances may require different setups to achieve the best performance.
 The`nswap` operator again works better than `1swap`.

+The best solution quality for `abz7` delivered by `ea4096_1swap` is better than the best result found by the old Fast Simulated Annealing algorithm which was improved in [@AKZ2016FSAHWQFSJSSP], and both `ea4096_1swap` and `ea4096_nswap` find better best solutions on `la24` as well (but are slower and have worse mean results and we also did more runs).
+Later, in [@sec:simulatedAnnealing], we will introduce Simulated Annealing.

 The Gantt charts of the median solutions of `ea4096_nswap` are illustrated in [@fig:jssp_gantt_ea4096_nswap_med].
 More interesting are the progress diagrams of `ea4096_nswap`, `ea2048_nswap`, and&nbsp;`hcr_256+5%_nswap` in [@fig:jssp_progress_ea_nocr_hc_log].
 Here we find big visual differences between the way the EAs and hill climbers proceed.